emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

   * __Repair:__ You cannot heal using potions or rest.
 Rather, you must perform repairs.
 Self repair counts as rest.
 Repair with help counts as sleep.
 Repair with a tinker or blacksmith's help counts as sleep in a bed.
 Blacksmith's must have access to a forge, and tinkers to their tools.
 Tinker and blacksmith repairs take a minimum of 6 hours.
   * __Upgrades:__ A tinker can craft upgrades for you.
 * __General Abilities:__
-  * __Overdrive:__ Spend 2 health per minute or turn to increase strength and dexterity by 1.
-Can be stacked to a maximum of +5 STR and DEX.
+  * __Overdrive:__ Spend 5 health per turn (or 1 health per minute) to increase your strength and dexterity by 3.
   * __True Sleeplessness:__ You cannot grow tired, nor can you sleep.
   * __Armored Exterior:__ You naturally have an armor of 1.
 * __Combat Abilities:__
   * __Self Repair:__ During combat, you can self repair in place of a full turn.
   * __Gyroscopic Center of Mass:__ It is difficult to knock you over.
 Add 5 to any check that involves knocking you prone.
-  * __Piston Punch:__ _(Cost 1)_ You may perform a 1d6 strength based punch on an enemy of your choice.
-If the enemy fails a contested strength check, it is knocked prone.
-Enemies larger than your size take advantage, smaller take disadvantage.
-At level 4, increase damage to 1d10.
-At level 8, to 1d12.
-At level 12 to 2d12.
+  * __Piston Punch:__ You may perform a 1d6 strength based punch on an enemy of your choice.
+On a critical hit, the enemy is knocked prone.